open-bump/sblp/README.md

 ## Authentication

+### SBLP via Discord

 Payload messages are sent by the actual bump bot.
 It is up to the receiving bot to determine which bots' requests will be interpreted.
 We suggest to only interprete bump requests in a whitelisted channel.

+## SBLP via HTTP

+Bots authorize themselves by a predefined authorization header value which is sent with each request.

 # Suggestions